0xPr0f/fraction-contracts/README.md

 # Fraction contracts

+This contracts were made in a short period of time for a hackathons and was not properly audited.
+This contracts may serve as templates for other projects.
+The contracts of this project will constantly be worked on (updated) and upgraded.

 ### Deployed on Rinkeby

 ### Deployed on Mumbai : All contracts should be verified to see the code